 Vitamin B12 is another B vitamin and is needed for the formation of red blood cells.
 As it is found mainly in foods from animals like meat, milk, fish and eggs, vegans (who obviously do not take any of these foods) can lack the vitamin.
 Vegans can take yeast extracts and fortified breakfast cereals to provide vitamin B12.
 Lack of vitamin B12 can cause a form of anaemia.

-Vitamin A is one of the fat soluble vitamins and required for healthy eyesight, and the immune function.
+Vitamin A is one of the fat-soluble vitamins and required for healthy eyesight, and the immune function.
 Vitamin A is found in foods which contain fat like butter and margarine, oily fish, eggs, liver, full-fat milk products like hard cheese.

 The body can also make vitamin A from beta carotene.
 Beta carotene acts as an antioxidant and thus helps to prevent diseases like coronary heart disease.
-It is the orange red colour in fruit and vegetables like apricots, carrots, tomatoes, mangos, sweet potatoes and also in dark green vegetables like broccoli and spinach.
+It is the orange red colour in fruit and vegetables like apricots, carrots, tomatoes, mangos, sweet potatoes and in dark green vegetables like broccoli and spinach.

 Vitamin D is needed to enable the absorption of calcium from foods.
 As calcium is needed for strong bones and to prevent conditions like rickets in children where the bones in the legs become softened and deformed.
 The adult condition like rickets is called osteomalacia.

 Vitamin D is made by the action of sunlight on the skin during the summer months in the UK.
 Anyone who does not go out of doors, such as the housebound or those who cover themselves up with clothes, may not make sufficient Vitamin D in the skin.
-Therefore these groups may lack this vitamin.
+These groups may lack this vitamin.

 Vitamin D is found in foods such as butter, margarine, liver, oily fish, salmon, egg yolk and red meat.